The name of this association is HILLCREST TOWN COUNCIL and referred to in these bylaws as the HTC.

 ARTICLE 7.
 BYLAWS

-The bylaws can only be changed at the annual meeting.
-An Amendment must be proposed and seconded at the immediately previous February meeting.
-Modifications of the bylaws will be determined by a simple majority vote of the members in attendance at annual meeting.
-Directors can make recommendations to amend the Bylaws.
+The bylaws may only be changed at the annual meeting.
+A motion to place amended bylaws on the March agenda must be made and seconded at the immediately previous February meeting.
+Any HTC member may make recommendations to amend the proposed bylaw changes at the annual meeting.
+Modifications of the bylaws will be affirmed determined by a simple majority vote of the members in attendance at annual meeting.

 ARTICLE 8.
 ANNUAL MEETING